To contact the Chair of the Governing Board please email: email@example.com

 Corrall McCormack, Staff Governor

 I have worked at The Mandeville School since 2004.
-I started as a Learning Support Assistant, where I spent ten years supporting students with varying degrees of special educational needs and disabilities.
-I gradually took over the administration for the SEN Department and have been in that role since 2014.
-During my time here I have seen the school go through huge changes: from a grade of good, to special measures and out again the other side, which is a huge achievement.
+I started as a Learning Support Assistant, where I spent 10 years supporting students with varying degrees of special educational needs and disabilities.
+I gradually took over the admin for the SEN Department and have been in that role since 2014.
+During my time here I have seen the school go through huge changes: from a grade of good, to special measures and out again the other side, which is a huge achievement and reflects the dedication of the staff.
 I joined the Governing Body and took on the role of SEN Governor, as I felt the expertise I have within my own department would be a useful addition to the Governing Body.
-I feel very passionate about the school and would like to see us continue the journey towards Outstanding.
+I feel very passionate about the school and would like to see us continue the journey towards 'outstanding'.

-Outside of school I have two children who are at university studying mathematics and physics.
-Alongside bringing up two children, I have pursued my own study with the Open University, graduating in 2012 with a BSc (Hons) in Natural Sciences.
-In my ‘spare’ time I am editor of the Parish News for my Benefice and Tower Captain at the Church of St Mary the Virgin, Ivinghoe.
+Outside of school I have two sons, one at university studying Maths and one just having graduated in Physics.
+Alongside bringing up two children, I have pursued my own degree with the Open University, graduating in 2012 with a BSc (Hons) in Natural Sciences.
+In my spare time I have strong links with my local church where I am editor of the Parish News for my Benefice and Tower Captain for a small band of bell ringers.
+I have a great interest in researching the local history of my village and surrounding area.

 Robert Preston, Associate Governor